ddmitov/perl-executing-browser-qtwebengine/doc/SETTINGS.md

 pebSettings.noLabel = "Custom No Label"
 ```

-If ``pebSettings.perlInterpreter`` is not defined, the PEB Perl interpreter is the first Perl interpreter on PATH.

 The ``pebSettings`` JavaScript object may have the following properties:

-* **perlInterpreter**
-  ``String`` for the relative path of a Perl interpreter used by PEB
-  The relative path of a Perl interpreter is converted to a full path using the
-  ``{PEB_executable_directory}/app`` as a root folder.
-  If a relocatable Perl interpreter is not configured, PEB will use the first Perl interpreter on PATH.

 * **cutLabel**
   ``String`` displayed as a label for the 'Cut' action on context menus.